For those of you who have sworn off carbs for the new year, it's time to get back on the carb train. Really. enough already.

 - Add the egg and heavy cream and knead everything into a smooth dough.

-- Knead in the chopped pepper and smoked garlic.
+- Knead the chopped pepper and smoked garlic into the dough.

 - Turn the dough out onto a lightly floured surface and pat out into a flat shape.

 - Use a cutter to form 8 pieces or alternately, use your hands to form round shapes.